inaos/iron-array-python/doc/source/intro.rst

 ironArray is a C library oriented to compute and handle large multidimensional arrays efficiently. ironArray for Python is the official wrapper to it.

-Among its main features, we can list:
+Among its main features you can find:

 * Multidimensional and arbitrarily large arrays of floating point data (float32 and float64).